 You can also work with a professional tax preparer if you don’t feel comfortable filling out the forms on your own.

 Step 3: Mail or electronically file your completed return

 If you use online tax software or work with a tax professional, you may be able to file a late tax return electronically.
 The IRS’s Modernized e-File (MeF) system allows authorized e-file providers to e-file returns for the current year and two previous tax years.
+In 2023, you can e-file for the 2022 and 2021.
 Just keep in mind that e-filing isn’t available during the IRS’s annual maintenance period, which runs from late November until mid-January each year.

 If you can’t e-file back tax returns, you’ll need to mail them to the IRS.
 Print out the forms and mail them to the address listed in the form’s instructions.
 Mailing addresses can also change from time to time, so be sure you get the address from the instructions for the right tax year.

 Step 4: Pay the tax due (or get your tax refund)